fongc123/notes/Kubernetes/Cluster Maintenance.md

 etcdctl snapshot restore <FILENAME>.db --data-dir /var/lib/etcd-from-backup
 ```

 A new data directory is provided to avoid confusion.
 When starting the ETCD cluster service again, the data directory is modified to the new path with the `--data-dir` option.
-Lastly, relevant services are restarted.
+Lastly, the relevant services are restarted.

 ```bash
 systemctl daemon-reload